 Taiwan itinerary tip: we visited Jiufen, Shiefen and Yeuhliu Geo Park using our rental car.
 If you prefer to use a tour, Klook offers a great shuttle bus options which ferries passengers between the key sights of Jiufen, Shifen and the Yehliu Geo Park on the North East coast of Taiwan – click here to reserve shuttle bus tickets!

-After a few days of exploring Taipei, it’s time to head south to Taichung, Taiwan’s second largest city.
+After a few days of exploring Taipei, it’s time to head south to Taichung, Taiwan’s second-largest city.
 Taichung is busy and colourful and was a surprise hit in our Taiwan itinerary!
-It’s also the gateway for the immensely popular Sun Moon Lake, one of Taiwan’s most popular tourist attractions.
+There are lots of things to do Taichung and it is also the gateway for the immensely popular Sun Moon Lake, one of Taiwan’s most popular tourist attractions.

 Where to Stay in Taichung